There are a few different estimation techniques that you can use as a business owner.

 - Can be complicated to learn and perfect

-It’s worth considering several factors before making an estimate for your small business.
+It’s worth considering several factors before making an estimate for your small business including the below:

 Once you know the answers to the above question, you can pick the technique that best suits you and your business.